Randolph Trafford - The Flying Years, by James Baxendale O.B.E.

 Herr and Frau Otto Mendl (Vienna);

 Many of the visitors had flown direct from the International Air Rally of the Cinque Ports Flying Club at Lympne, which had been held that weekend.
-Herr Clausen had won the Wakefield Cup at Lympne; Hans Seidemann came fourth.
+Herr Clausen had won the Wakefield Cup at Lympne, with Hans Seidemann coming fourth.

 The German delegation

 Major Hans Seidemann, the head of the German delegation, had spent much of 1937 participating in air rallies in Europe.
-By this time, he was already an experienced pilot, having come joint 7th in the 1932 Challenge [lxxviii] staged in Berlin, flying a Henkel He 64b, [lxxix] and 3rd in the 1934 Challenge, staged in Warsaw, flying a Fieseler Fi 97. [lxxx] On 16 May 1937, he won the Air Race Challenge Cup in the London to Isle of Man race, flying a Messerschmitt Bf 108 (on winning the race, he said it was ‘better to race in peace than in war ’).
-The following day, he then came second in the Manx Air Derby. [lxxxi]
+By this time, he was already an experienced pilot, having come joint 7th in the 1932 Challenge staged in Berlin, flying a Henkel He 64b, and 3rd in the 1934 Challenge, staged in Warsaw, flying a Fieseler Fi 97.
+On 16 May 1937, he won the Air Race Challenge Cup in the London to Isle of Man race, flying a Messerschmitt Bf 108 (on winning the race, he said it was ‘better to race in peace than in war’ ).
+The following day, he then came second in the Manx Air Derby.

-And then on 28 August, Seidemann was back in England for the International Air Rally at Lympne.
-He did less well here, flying an Me-108, reaching the final of the Wakefield Cup, but only coming fourth. [lxxxiii] He must have been slightly disappointed, therefore, when he arrived at Michaelchurch later that day (mitigated only by Herr Clausen ’s win for Germany).
+Then on 28 August, Seidemann was back in England for the International Air Rally at Lympne.
+He did less well here, flying an Me-108, reaching the final of the Wakefield Cup, but only coming fourth.
+He must have been slightly disappointed, therefore, when he arrived at Michaelchurch later that day (mitigated only by Herr Clausen’s win for Germany).

 Herr Clausen and Count Speck-von-Sternberg